DNSimple and ClickFunnels

 Let’s Encrypt has a standard certificate to provide your site with the security it needs.
 They need to be renewed every 90 days.
 When you renew a certificate, you purchase a new one, and install it like you did with the previous certificate.
 Let’s Encrypt certificates cover your sites when they’re the standard format, like www.dnsimple.com or dnsimple.com.

-Here’s a walkthrough of ordering the Let’s Encrypt certificate.
+Here’s a walkthrough of ordering a Let’s Encrypt certificate.

 If you’re looking for a certificate that covers subdomains, for example: blog.dnsimple.com, store.dnsimple.com, order.dnsimple.com, you want a Wildcard Certificate.
-Wildcard Certificate are available on certain plans.
+Wildcard Certificates are only available on certain plans.
 See the difference between plans.

 ClickFunnels sometimes uses a certificate outside of DNSimple.
 If you gain access to your domain, and don’t see a certificate transfer over, but your site is showing as secure, that’s probably what happened.
-We don’t offer support to renew this certificate, or make any configuration changes, but we can help you find out when it expires and answer any questions you may have.
+We don’t offer support to renew this certificate, or make any configuration changes, but if you contact us, we can help you find out when it expires and answer any questions you have.